godfat/rib/README.md

   Which would print the result with hirb.

-* `require 'rib/extra/debugger'` This plugin is depending on:

-  1. [debugger][]

-  Which introduces `Rib.debug`, which would do similar things as `Rib.anchor` but only more powerful.
-However, this is not well tested and might not work well.
-Please let me know if you have any issue using it, thanks!

 * `require 'rib/extra/paging'` This plugin is depending on `less` and `tput`.

   Which would pass the result to `less` (or `$PAGER` if set) if